top of page

 A, B, C

-Recommended Cultivars: 'Autumn Brilliance'
+Recommended Cultivars: 'Autumn Brilliance' Planting on Tree Belts: Highly suitable

 amelanchier canadensis.JPG

-Serviceberry, Eastern (Amelanchier canadensis)
+Serviceberry, Allegheny (Amelanchier laevis)

 Oval leaves, airy blooms and edible fruit make this a good choice for small yards and tree belts.